The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Conclusion

 \section{Conclusion}

 In this study, I quantified judicial opinions by means of different indicators and text vectorization methods to assess how the \#MeToo movement has affected the evolution of language in sexual assault opinions and whether it has led to a decrease in victim blaming in such cases.
-Although I do not obtain statistically significant estimates for the impact of the movement on most quantifiers, with a few exceptions of mildly statistically significant estimates, the point estimates suggest a faster evolution of language in sexual assault opinions as well as a decline in victim blaming.
+Although I did not obtain statistically significant estimates for the impact of the movement on most quantifiers, with a few exceptions of mildly statistically significant estimates, the point estimates suggest a faster evolution of language in sexual assault opinions as well as a decline in victim blaming.
 The reasons for not obtaining statistically significant results may be manifold.
 For one, the language in judicial opinions is generally not very flexible, i.e., there is regulation on what different parties are allowed to say in court and the structure of court opinions, particularly in certain paragraphs, is highly formalized.
 Therefore, any treatment should be expected to have a smaller effect on language in court opinions than on language in any other more flexible text body.
 Moreover, the text vectorization methods in particular, but also the victim blaming indicators, capture a lot of noise, leading to large standard errors in the estimators.

-Despite not revealing strong statistically significant effects, the study may be a valuable contribution to the growing literature on text-based causal inference: for one, I have developed indicators that can be useful proxies for victim blaming and may be used as a treatment, outcome or control, as long as their purpose is either to measure the status quo rather than development over time, or they are applied to a text body with more flexible language.
-Then, I have also introduced an approach to quantifying language development in a body of text that is based on text vectorization methods originally designed for categorization and clustering purposes.
+The study's real merit lies in its potential to make a valuable contribution to the expanding body of literature on text-based causal inference: for one, I have developed indicators that can be useful proxies for victim blaming and may be used as a treatment, outcome or control, if they are applied to a text body with more flexible language.
+Then, I have also introduced an approach to quantifying language development that is based on text vectorization methods originally designed for categorization and clustering purposes.
 This enables the use of text vectorization methods in the context of DiD analyses or panel data methods.
 Again, this approach may be useful for assessing text bodies with more flexible language, analyzing larger text bodies, or evaluating longer-term effects of a treatment in a panel setting.
+Moreover, the victim-blaming indicators may be used in descriptive contexts to gauge the level of victim blaming in a text body or to compare the extent of victim blaming across different text bodies.

 \begin{appendix}